How to Start an Ice Cream ShopLast updated on 5/24/2022

 6. Ice Cream Shop Locations

 The location you choose for your ice cream shop is an important part of executing your vision and making your initial concepts a reality.
-While those that are looking to start an ice cream food truck business don’t need to worry about location too much, for brick-and-mortar stores a good location is important.
-A location analysis to determine the best location to maximize profits and attract customers is highly recommended.
+While those starting an ice cream truck business don’t need to worry about location too much, for brick-and-mortar stores, a good location is vital.
+Perform a location analysis to determine the best location, maximize profits, and attract customers is highly recommended.
 While looking for an ice cream shop location, there are several features that you should keep in mind.

-- Foot Traffic - An ideal ice cream shop location is an area that receives plenty of foot traffic, resulting in a lot of impulse buying from customers.
+- Foot Traffic - An ideal ice cream shop location is an area that receives plenty of foot traffic, resulting in impulse buying from customers.

-- Seasonal Traffic - Ice cream shops make the vast majority of their profits during the summer months, so a location that receives more traffic in the summer would be ideal.
+- Seasonal Traffic - Ice cream shops make most of their profits during the summer months, so a location that receives more traffic in the summer, like a shopping center across from a public pool or beach access point, is ideal.

-- Overhead Costs - Lack of sales during the fall and winter months means an ice cream shop location should ideally have low overhead costs to offset low sales during tough times.
-Some of the most common overhead costs you should look to save on include rent and ulitily payments.
+- Overhead Costs - Lack of sales during the fall and winter months means an ice cream shop location ideally has low overhead costs to offset low sales during tough times.
+Some of the most common overhead costs you should look to save on include rent and utilities.

 7. Ice Cream Shop Menu

 Putting together a solid selection of items for your menu is critical to bringing customers through the door and ensuring that they come back.
-You'll want to make sure that your menu pricing is on point, being affordable for consumers yet still generating a profit.
-Creating an ice cream shop menu is a tight balancing act, as you need to bring classic ice cream flavors customers expect while also being unique and standing out from the competition.
+You'll want to make sure that your menu pricing is affordable for consumers but still generates profits.
+Creating an ice cream shop menu is a tight balancing act, as you need to bring classic ice cream flavors customers expect while also standing out from the competition.
 Outside of ice cream, there are a few different items that you should consider adding to your menu.

 - Milkshakes - Sweet drinks made by blending a mixture of ice cream, milk, and various flavorings.
-Milkshakes are a classic ice cream shop menu item.
+Offer malted milkshakes for an old-timey ice cream shop menu item with universal appeal.

 - Floats - A unique creation that consists of a large scoop of ice cream served in a glass with root beer or another soda.